MattColu/mattcolu.github.io/projects/Tetris.markdown

 ---
 layout: page
-title: "Tetris"
+title: Tetris
-date: "March 2022 - September 2022"
+start: March 2022
+end: September 2022
+roles: Game engine,
-categories: project game C
+languages: C
+media: yes
+tags: Solo Project, 2D, Game Engine, Music Production
 ---
 This project was proposed as an alternative to taking the Computer Architectures exam.
 The position was open for multiple people, and was cooperative for its first half and individual for the second half.